Civil Service Pay Practices

 The following sections describe the salary adjustments available to Civil Service employees.
 If you have questions about Civil Service salary adjustment policies, or questions about salary adjustments for other employee groups, contact your unit's HR Professional.

 An in-range adjustment is an increase in pay rate within the existing pay range of an employee's classification.

 Employees may receive an increase to their base pay rate due to discrepancies with the competitive labor market for that position.
 The increase is initiated and at the discretion of college/department management.

 The Compensation unit of the Office of Human Resources keeps current information on competitive labor markets for jobs at the University.
 You can request a market analysis.

 College or department management is responsible for ensuring internal pay equity.
 Therefore, they are responsible for any adjustments and for providing the supporting documentation.
 If the Compensation unit didn't provide the market information, the college or department will be liable for the validity of the data and any action taken.

 An employee is eligible for a merit increase at the discretion of college/department management.
 Management must submit a completed performance appraisal plan in conformance with Rule 9 of the Civil Service rules.
 The increase action should list how the performance was deemed meritorious and the methodology utilized to determine the increase amount.

 Temporary Assignment Augmentation

-An employee who is/has been officially assigned by management to perform all of the duties of an existing and vacant higher classification, for a period of five workdays or greater, may be eligible for an augmentation equal to 4% of the employee's current base pay rate.
+An employee who is officially assigned by management to perform all of the duties of a vacant higher classification, for five or more workdays, may be eligible for an augmentation per policy.
 Augmentations lasting longer than one year shall be reviewed for possible reclassification.
-Employees will also be paid at the augmented rate for the purposes of overtime (if Non-V in current classification), vacation leave and sick leave.
+Employees will also be paid at the augmented rate for overtime (if Non-V in current classification), vacation leave, and sick leave.

 A college/department may increase an employee's pay rate for the purpose of countering a bona fide employment offer from an outside organization.
 The increase action should document methodology used to determine increase amount and retention decision.